25 Fascinating Facts About Prince Philip

 Despite all the childhood upheaval, Philip was a keen and intelligent student.
 He was educated at schools in France, Germany, and the United Kingdom (where he eventually settled with the Mountbattens).
 One of his teachers at the American-run English school in Paris later described Philip as a “know-it-all smarty person.”

 6. Prince Philip and Queen Elizabeth II first met when she was just 13 years old.

 After his school studies were over, Philip enrolled as a naval cadet at the Royal Naval College at Dartmouth.
 During a royal visit to Dartmouth in 1939, Queen Elizabeth (the present queen’s mother, the wife of George VI) asked if Philip would chaperone her two young daughters, princesses Elizabeth and Margaret, for the duration of the visit.
 Philip and Elizabeth had first met at a wedding in 1934, but after this—their first official meeting—the pair began exchanging letters, and a romance quickly bloomed.

-7. Prince Philip and Queen Elizabeth are actually related.
+7. Prince Philip and Queen Elizabeth were actually related.

-Both the Queen and Prince Philip are great-great-grandchildren of Queen Victoria: Elizabeth through Victoria’s eldest son, the British king Edward VII, and Philip through Victoria’s second-eldest daughter, Princess Alice.
-Philip’s great-grandfather, Christian IX of Denmark, was also the grandfather of the Queen’s grandfather, George V. So depending on how you look at it, they are either third cousins, or second cousins once removed.
+Both the Queen and Prince Philip were great-great-grandchildren of Queen Victoria: Elizabeth through Victoria’s eldest son, the British king Edward VII, and Philip through Victoria’s second-eldest daughter, Princess Alice.
+Philip’s great-grandfather, Christian IX of Denmark, was also the grandfather of the Queen’s grandfather, George V. So depending on how you look at it, they were either third cousins, or second cousins once removed.